 4. Audio Guides

-The managers of the Mysore Palace offer audio guides and earphones to visitors.
+The palace is also inclusive of managers who offer audio guides and earphones to visitors.
 These devices share tons of useful information on the Mysore Palace; this is useful for first-time visitors as they gain acquaintance with the monument and its history.
 The audio input ranks higher to human guides, in terms of the quality and precision of the information.
-Electric cars are available for a consideration; these can ferry tourists around the expansive grounds of the palace.
+Electric cars are available for consideration; these can ferry tourists around the expansive grounds of the palace.

 A sound and light show adds to the experience for tourists and visitors.
-This show plays between 7.00 PM and 7:45 PM every day except Sundays.
+This show plays between 7.00 PM and 7:45 PM every day except on Sundays and certain holidays.
 The lighting aspect of this spectacle is wonderful!

 6. The Surrounding Buildings

 Mysore Palace and its surroundings contain twelve Hindu temples dedicated to various gods in the Hindu pantheon.
 The temples are variously dedicated to Lord Vishnu, Lord Shiva, Lord Krishna, the Goddess Gayatri, and the Goddess Bhuvaneshwari.
 The king of the Wodeyar dynasty used to meet his subjects in the Diwan-e-aam, which was used as a public darbar.
 Visitors can also visit the armoury which features a variety of interesting weapons from past centuries.

 7. Must Experience: Dussehra At The Mysore Palace